Umuzi-org/tech-department/content/topics/strategy/statistics/_index.md

 ---
-topic: Statistics basics for BAs
+title: Statistics basics for BAs
 ready: True
 ---
 Basic statistics are helpful in equipping you with important skills that  enable you to draw accurate conclusions and insights from data; the skills include data collection, data analysis, principles of data visualisation and making good probability estimations.
 It's a huge bonus if you're a strat and you can work well with numbers ;)